 What Kind of Investor you are?
 In the book ‘The Intelligent Investor’, Benjamin Graham has described two types of investor- Defensive Investors and Enterprising investors.
 Following is their description by Graham:

 “We make a basic distinction between two kinds of investors — the ‘defensive’ and the ‘enterprising’.
 The defensive (or passive) investor will place his chief emphasis on the avoidance of serious mistakes or losses.
 His second aim will be freedom from effort, annoyance, and the need for making frequent decisions.
 The determining trait of the enterprising (or active, or aggressive) investor is his willingness to devote time and care to the selection of securities that are both sound and more attractive than average.” – The Intelligent Investor (By Benjamin Graham)

-Although, a lot has changed between the Graham’s times to the modern investment period, nevertheless the type of investors has remained the same.
-In this modern time, there are two types of investors.
-An Active investor and a passive investor.
-However, there is also a lot of room between active and passive investors where lot of people in today’s world reside.
-Let us now discuss about the key qualities of all these investors.
+Although a lot has changed between Graham’s times to the modern investment period, nevertheless the type of investors has remained the same.
+Even in this modern time, there are two types of investors- an active investor and a passive investor.
+However, there is also a lot of room between active and passive investors where many investors reside in today’s world.
+Let us now discuss the key qualities of all these investors.